nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 12. This `CommandResult` will be returned in the end by `LogicManager`.

-The following activity diagram summarizes what happens when a user executes the `edit` command:
+The following Activity Diagram summarizes what happens when a user executes the `edit` command:

 <br>